GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 * If the digital signature certificate and PIN are valid, the document is signed and automatically saved _under the same filename!_  This is the file you submit to OFR via the web portal.<br><br/>
          ![OFR Signature Confirmation]({{site.baseurl}}/img/ofr_signature_confirmation.png){:style="width:58%;"}

-* If you are signing multiple documents, leave MS Word open and your smart card inserted to sign without having to re-enter your PIN for each file.
+If you are signing multiple documents, leave MS Word open and your PIV card inserted to sign without having to re-enter your PIN for each file.

 For multiple-signatory documents (e.g., dual-agency submissions), the first signer forwards the signed document to the next signer, who repeats the signing process on the _already-signed file_.
 See the [Multiple Digital Signatories in MS Word](#multiple-digital-signatories-in-ms-word) section below.
 All digital signatories must have their names and titles typed into a separate signature block in the signature block area of the document.